 We will be celebrating our 70th anniversary as an education foundation in 2017.

-The timeline below outlines key points in our history.
-For a full history of Cumberland Lodge, see the download panel to the right.
+For a full written history of Cumberland Lodge, see the Downloads panel on this page.